 The wine bottle is dead, long live the wine bottle?

-Given everything that I’ve been told, it would seem that plastic and plastic-lined non-glass formats would are the most promising new formats for wine bottles.
+Given everything that I’ve been told, it would seem that plastic and plastic-lined non-glass formats would be the most promising new formats for wine bottles.
 In addition to savings on transport, there’s also manufacturing savings on energy given that it takes 200C to melt plastic for fabrication instead of 1,500C for glass.

 So, the solution is the we dump glass and move in these directions?